LewisMburu/myfakesite/README.md

-this is a fake site to test phishing
+this is a fake site to test phishing  only for educational purposes